MicrosoftDocs/bot-docs/articles/deploy-bot-local-git.md

 ---
-title: Deploy a bot to Azure from local git repository | Microsoft Docs
+title: Deploy bots to Azure from a local git repository | Microsoft Docs
 description: Learn how to deploy a bot to Azure from your local git repository.
-keywords: deploy, local, git, continuous integration, cloud
 author: RobStand
 manager: rstand
 ms.topic: deploy-local-repo-article